-You can create webinars, eBooks, online courses for those eager to learn.
+You can create webinars, eBooks, and effective online courses for those eager to learn.
 You can even offer consulting services once they do get in.

 As an affiliate marketer, you’ll often find holes in affiliate networks’ services.
 If you have enough resources, you can fill that void yourself by developing tools.
 And if you have a large enough network of fellow affiliates, you can tap into their purchasing power by offering them your tools.

-As noted by seasoned affiliate marketer Charles Ngo, some of the tools started by affiliates include tracking software, spy tools, and cloaking software.
+As noted by seasoned affiliate marketer Charles Ngo, some of the tools started by affiliates include tracking software, affiliate software, spy tools, and cloaking software.